gobbledygook88/gobbledygook88.github.io/app/_posts/2015-01-23-3d-modular-origami-dragon.md

 In particular, the back of the dragon's head appears to be more complicated than it needs to be.

-Overall, the dragon sits well on flat surfaces but does then to fall over if the head is not balanced sufficiently; it is a bit too heavy due to the weight of paper used.
+Overall, the dragon sits well on flat surfaces but does tend to fall over if the head is not balanced sufficiently; it is a bit too heavy due to the weight of paper used.